christinabuencamino/Farmers-Market-Project/README.md

     plt.show()
 ```
 <br>
 Coupling this with the [U.S. Census Bureau's median income facts per borough](https://www.census.gov/quickfacts/fact/table/queenscountynewyork,newyorkcountynewyork,bronxcountynewyork,kingscountynewyork,richmondcountynewyork/HSG010219), this bar plot shows that there is not a strong correlation between the location of a farmer's market and borough income.
 Manhattan and Staten Island have the highest incomes, and while Manhattan has the second highest amount of Farmer's Markets, Staten Island has the least by a very large amount.
-Even if we were to not include Staten Island**, the next borough with the most amount of markets is the Bronx, which has the lowest income in comparison to the other boroughs.
+Even if we were to not include Staten Island, the next borough with the most amount of markets is the Bronx, which has the lowest income in comparison to the other boroughs.
 While this does not support my original hypothesis, I must look deeper at individual zipcodes since every borough has zipcodes that range in median incomes, so the placement of these market's is important.
 <br><br>
-To visualize the distribution of markets in specific zip codes, I categorized each zip code's median income into the federal income tax brackets:<br>
+To visualize the distribution of markets in specific zip codes, I categorized the data into federal income tax brackets to see if there was an obvious distribution:<br>

 ![Tax_Brackets](https://user-images.githubusercontent.com/66935005/165646579-32deb3e2-63f9-4708-a414-3e27a2784d01.png)